A Letter To Heirs

-A practical lawyer for whom I drafted a trust asked me to write a letter telling his heirs what to do with his trust upon his death.
-Here is a letter I now give my clients when I do a trust for them.
+A practical lawyer for whom we drafted a trust asked us to write a letter telling his heirs what to do with his trust upon his death.
+Here is a letter we now give my clients when we do a trust for them:

 Dear Doe Family:

 Mr. Doe asked me to write a letter to keep with the trust papers telling you what to do when Mr. Doe dies.